-To examine this SBA guaranteed lending and employment rates in low income areas hypothesis, we utilize data from three sources.
-Our first source is loan-specific data-including borrower and lender information-on all SBA-guaranteed 7(a) and 504 loans from 2 January 1991 through 31 December 2002.
-A breakdown of loan size, total credit and number of loans under each guarantee program is displayed in tables A1 through A3 of the appendix.
-Note that we have over 360,000 loans in our sample.
+To examine this SBA guaranteed lending and employment rates in high-minority areas hypothesis, we utilize data from three sources.
+Our first source is loan-specific data-including borrower and lender information-on all SBA-guaranteed 7(a) and 504 loans from 2 January 1991 through 31 December 1999.
+In 2000 the Census Bureau reclassified their racial categories.
+Because of this change we do not include data after 1999.
+A breakdown of loan size, total credit and number of loans reveals that we have over 300,000 loans in our sample.
+The average size of these loans was about \$225,000, suggesting that about \$68 billion of credit was extended over our sample period.